tr-thm/effiziente-algorithmen-in-der-computergrafik/README.md

-# effiziente-algorithmen-in-der-computergrafik
-Effiziente Algortihmen in der Computergrafik
+# Effiziente Algortihmen in der Computergrafik